-In terms of steepness, the current decline is serious—it roughly matches the initial sell-off during the crash of 1929.
+In terms of steepness, this year’s initial decline (22.5% between March 9 and March 23) was serious—it roughly matched the initial sell-off during the crash of 1929.
 The other most severe episodes include the inflationary bear market during Vietnam/Watergate, the second half of the Great Depression/World War II, the Lost Decade, and the World War I/influenza pandemic downturn that I previously mentioned.

 Naturally, there’s a lot of variation in the length and severity of each episode.
 These five market crashes had an average of 57 months between when the decline began and when the market hit its trough, 125 months between when the decline began and when the market reached its previous peak, and a 57.15% decline.
 And in addition to these episodes, there were also 12 other bear markets over the 150-year period.
 Overall, bear markets have occurred roughly every nine years.

-It’s impossible to know how long this particular decline will last and how long the recovery will take, but these averages make it easier to understand how many times the sky also seemed to be falling over the past nearly 150 years—frequently for longer periods of time—and that the market did always eventually recover its value, and then some.
+It’s impossible to know how long this particular recovery will take, but these averages make it easier to understand how many times the sky also seemed to be falling over the past nearly 150 years—frequently for longer periods of time—and that the market did always eventually recover its value, and then some.

 This pattern is also present around the world.
 For instance, in Canada, there has been a market decline about once every seven years over the past 64 years.
 The nuances vary—Canada’s average time to recovery is about 34 months—but the overall trend of regular market crashes and subsequent recoveries is similar.